 Guiding Eyes For The Blind

-Fighting Scot Senior Liz Fridley has joined together with 8 fellow students to act as "Puppy Raisers" for the Guiding Eyes for the Blind service dog program.
+Liz Fridley '11 joined together with 8 fellow students to act as "Puppy Raisers" for the Guiding Eyes for the Blind service dog program in 2010.
 Learn More »